jwarz/data-scientists-tools/intermediate_r/readme.md

 # 2. Loops

+Loops can come in handy on numerous occasions.
+While loops are like repeated if statements, the for loop is designed to iterate over all elements in a sequence.
+Learn about them in this chapter.

+## While Loop

+Theory.
+Coming soon …

 ## Write a while loop

 Let’s get you started with building a `while` loop from the ground up.